If it’s time to figure out how to not be clingy, this article reveals 9 simple methods to avoid such unattractive behavior. You can conquer neediness!

 8. Train Your Brain

 Instead, you have to decide who is in charge.
 Is it the insecure worrier who will run your life thinking up troubling scenarios?
 No!

 Whether or not your new guy recognizes how special you are, know that you are worthy of love and attention.
 That knowledge must come from within.
 If you are constantly looking for validating outside yourself, that would make anyone feel needy!

 If insecurity is at the root of your clingy behavior, take time to build your self-esteem and self-worth.
-This is an inside job so to speak.
-If you try to get all your validation for a new man, you are sure to be disappointed.
+This is an inside job, so to speak.
+If you try to get all your validation from a new man, you are sure to be disappointed.

 The Truth of How to Not Be Clingy